nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 - Run once to get initial files, stop container, replace files on volume with yours, then start again.
 - Alternatively, you can mount the keystores/truststores at a different path, in that case you would need to set the environment variables to point to them.
 For example, if you mount your keystore at `/custom/path/tls-keystore.p12`, you would set `TLS_KEYSTORE_PATH=/custom/path/tls-keystore.p12` in the environment variables.
 Same applies to the other stores (`TLS_TRUSTSTORE_PATH`, `SECURITY_KEYSTORE_PATH`, `SECURITY_TRUSTSTORE_PATH`).

+The container always reads the keystore/truststore from the mounted file; therefore, if you add certificates through the admin UI, remember to also update the file on the host so that the changes persist.
+Modifying the file inside the container using keytool or a similar tool will persist the changes through container restarts as long as the changes are made to the mounted file.
+For example, using the read only mount option (`:ro`, e.g., `-v /path/on/host/mykeystore.p12:/var/opt/harmony-ap/etc/tls-keystore.p12:ro`) will not work as the container will not be able to write to the file, and thus it will not be able to update the keystore/truststore.

+If mounting your own keystore or truststore files, ensure they are owned by the `harmony-ap` user (UID 999) and have appropriate permissions (`chmod 0640`, `chown harmony-ap`).
+The container will **not** start if it cannot read the keystore due to restrictive permissions.
+Conversely, if the permissions are too permissive, the security manager may reject the file for security reasons.
+It is recommended to match the permissions of existing files, generally owner read/write, group read, and no access for others.

+#### 7.2.3 Importing manually

-**Option 3: Import into existing keystores/truststores:** You could import certificates into the existing keystores/truststores file using keytool or openssl inside the container.
+You could import certificates into the existing keystores/truststores file using keytool or openssl inside the container.
 This can be done either by `docker exec` into the running container or by mounting the volume and doing it from the host (since it's just a file).

 - For example, to import a new TLS certificate into the existing truststore, you could run:
   ```bash